 Create some ambiance and light your favorite candle!
 You don’t need to wait for a special occasion or company to use candles if they bring you joy- they are a simple way to add something special to the everyday!
 (You know my obsession with this crackling maple candle!
 So cozy and comforting!)

 Feeling stuck or have too many jumbled thoughts?
 Try journaling without any expectations and simply see what comes out- could be simply acknowledging your emotions, making a list, noting things you’re grateful for, or even a fictional story.
 You might be surprised to learn what you’re holding on to!
-(Highly recommend the 5-minute journal to help practice gratitude!)
+(Again, highly recommend the 5-minute journal to help practice gratitude!)

 Buy a plant